linarietuma/calculator-app/README.md

 ### Useful resources

-- [Tristate Toggle Switch](https://dev.to/sanaz/tristate-toggle-switch-509n) Good step-by-step explanation on how to style radio buttons into a tridtate toggle switch
+- [Tristate Toggle Switch](https://dev.to/sanaz/tristate-toggle-switch-509n)- useful step-by-step explanation on how to style radio buttons into a tridtate toggle switch